Ken Carter (song)

 "Ken Carter" is the second single released by Australian alternative rock band, Ammonia, from their debut album Mint 400.
-The single was released by Sony Music Australia's imprint label, Murmur in late February 1996.
+The single was released by Sony Music Australia's imprint label, Murmur in January 1996.

 The single reached No. 50 on the Australian Recording Industry Association (ARIA) Singles Chart.

 The song was named after Ken Carter, a Canadian stuntman who attempted to jump over the Saint Lawrence River in the late 1970s.
 Johnstone describes the song as being about feeling trapped in a relationship.

 It's a passionate song, really, definitely darker and a bit more intelligent than "Drugs".